rchriste/OnPurpose/README.md

 ### In the area work, multitasking and multi-purposing

-## Integration with other systems (i.e. The Personal View)
+### Integration with other systems (i.e. The Personal View)

 Picking what to do

-## Saving, Resuming, and Staying On Track
+### Saving, Resuming, and Staying On Track

-### Capturing
+#### Capturing

 Take a screenshot, including scroll and simple interaction.
 Save accessibility data with the copy-paste.

-## Reflection & Rewards
+### Reflection & Rewards

+## Long-term Vision

 ## Trying On Purpose

 _On Purpose_ is currently at the very early stages.
 I am currently developing it by using it myself and quickly running into issues and then working to add features to address these issues.
 If you want to try it now you will need to compile it.
-As of right now On Purpose should work on both Windows and Linux, however Windows is my lead platform (because I work for Microsoft and therefor use Windows).
+While On Purpose might work Linux, Windows is my lead platform.

 ### Compiling On Purpose